BGforgeNet/FO2tweaks/README.md

 #### Autodoors

-When not in combat, dude will be able to walk through unlocked doors without having to open them explicitly (like NPCs do).
+When not in combat, the PC will be able to walk through unlocked doors without having to open them explicitly (like NPCs do).

 #### Level 5 after Temple of Trials